-Review Code What does it mean? saming Objective Learning Objective / WALT achieved.
-4CHIEVES This will be stamped next to the child's WALT / L.O.
-Notking tow Learning Objective / WALT is not achieved.
-To John objection This will be stamped next to the child's WALT / L.O. -M Intervention is needed in order to support understanding.
+Review Code What does it mean?
+Seatting Objection Learning Objective / WALT achieved.
+4CHIENES This will be stamped next to the child's WALT / L.O.
+Ning toward Learning Objective / WALT is not achieved. radiation in the second s This will be stamped next to the child's WALT / L.O. -M- Intervention is needed in order to support understanding.
 This will be stamped and either worked on with an adult or a specific written target may be given.
 Written targets will be used in KS2.
-Lext step Next steps are given in order to develop children's understanding and development.
+Next step Next steps are given in order to develop children's understanding and development.
 Next steps can be given to any piece of work, including those where the children have met the L.O. / WALT.
 Written next steps are more likely to be given in KS2.
 Next steps may be worked on together in KS1 and in EYFS they will be actioned through continuous provision.
 SP Children will be given spellings to repeat.
 In KS1 they will focus on HFW words.
 Words will be written 3 times in the margin.
-In KS2 children may be asked to use a dictionary to find the correct spelling and as they get more able, find the incorrect spelling independently. ✓ A single tick will be used to identify that a child has done something well in their work. ✓ ✓ A double tick will be used to identify something that a child has done from the success criteria / WILF.
+In KS2 children may be asked to use a dictionary to find the correct spelling and as they get more able, find the incorrect spelling independently. $\checkmark$ A single tick will be used to identify that a child has done something well in their work. $\checkmark$ $\checkmark$ A double tick will be used to identify something that a child has done from the success criteria / WILF.